princeahugah/ceros-ski-free-game/README.md

     - The game rules button basically informs you on how to use the game.
     - The reset button restarts the game so another user can also play.

+-  Play the game on this link: http://skigame.aceappsltd.com

 # Ceros Ski Code Challenge